teresaupdyke/qccodar/README.md

 Guide](https://conda.io/docs/user-guide/install/index.html) for more
 details on installing Conda, making the appropriate adjustments for Miniconda3.

+Download the qccodar3 code from github.com/teresaupdyke/qccodar3

-Creating a conda environment allows the qccodar module and its dependencies to run isolated from the installed Python avoiding potential module version conflicts.
-While this is not a requirement to get qccodar running, it is recommended.
+Create a conda environment allows the qccodar module and its dependencies to run isolated from the installed Python avoiding potential module version conflicts.

 ```bash